 There are so many tools and tactics available that it's difficult to know where to start.
 We hope RACE gives a structure to help you review and prioritize when there are so many options, but some options work better than others.

 RACE is a practical framework to help manage and improve results from your digital marketing.
 Ultimately it's about using best practice web analytics techniques to get more commercial value from investments in digital marketing.
 We hope it will help simplify your approach to reviewing the performance of your online marketing and taking actions to improve its effectiveness.

 Using KPIs to manage RACE

 In our 2011 Marketing manifesto we explained that we believe growing business through digital marketing should be based on a sound evaluation and optimization process using digital analytics showing which marketing activities are effective and which aren't.
 This diagram shows relevant key performance indicators (KPIs) that should be used at each stage.

 Here's an example of our recommended measures in a simpler summary of RACE KPIs which could form a dashboard - the best dashboards show not only volume and how they change through time, but also the quality of visits and the value generated.

-Many of these KPIs be created from Google Analytics although it needs to be customised for each business to record goal value or revenue per visit.
-For some other measures such as social mentions you need to pull in from other tools.
+Many of these KPIs be created from Google Analytics although it needs to be customized for each business to record goal value or revenue per visit.
+For some other measures such as social mentions, you need to pull in from other tools.

 All of our guidance on Smart Insights from our blog posts to detailed guides and templates are structured according to RACE.
-This is a summary of some of the main activities which our guides, templates and free blog guidance cover - we have created an interactive version of this planning framework where you can click through to relevant sections on this diagram.
+This is a summary of some of the main activities which our guides, templates and free blog guidance cover.

 Of course, there are many more online marketing activities which are covered in our full sitemap of hub pages.